-At long last, I have settled on a title for my novel: River of the Arms of God.
-The book is still a work in progress, but I plan to complete the draft by next spring.
-Between now and then, I will continue to provide updates on my learning process as I go through the motions of writing, editing, publishing, and selling a novel.
+At long last I have decided upon a tentative title for my novel: River of the Arms of God.
+The book is still a work in progress, but I plan to complete the first draft by April 2018.
+Between now and then, I will continue to provide updates on my learning process as I go through the motions of writing, revising, and editing a novel.

 The River of the Arms of God is an actual river, so named by early Spanish explorers “el Rio de los Brazos de Dios,” that cuts 840 miles south across the state of Texas and empties into the Gulf of Mexico.
-These days, people simply call it the Brazos River.
-The bulk of my novel’s drama occurs upon the banks of the Brazos, and the story centers around a plantation population that relocates from Christian County, Kentucky to the Texas Gulf Coast in the early 1830’s.
-In the years that follow, they witness the evolution of Texas as a U.S. immigrant colony in Mexico to a full-on state in the Union.
-In the foreground are an enslaved servant, a deist planter, a “fallen” southern belle, and an orphaned Karankawa boy who long to carve out a human existence for themselves among the harsh elements and societal constraints of an evolving Texas frontier.
+These days people call it the Brazos River.
+The bulk of my novel’s drama occurs upon the banks of the Brazos, and the story centers upon an enslaved servant, a conflicted planter, a fallen southern belle, and an orphaned Karankawa boy who struggle for their rights to life, liberty, and the pursuit of happiness among the harsh elements and societal constraints of an evolving Texas frontier.

 I hope you enjoy this 9-minute reading of an except from my draft, originally played before a live audience at the American Women’s Literary Club (AWLC) in Peru’s event: A Kaleidoscope of Works and Words in Lima, Peru on August 21, 2017.
 I recommend turning on the closed captioning in YouTube so that you may read along.
 Click here to listen to audio recordings of all the other amazing women writers who read at the Kaleidoscope event.